-The proposed federal budget and recently release Farm Bill threatens to take away food from millions of people across our country, including 1.6 million New Yorkers, who rely on the.
+The proposed House of Representatives narrowly passed a Farm Bill that would take food away from millions of people across our country, including 1.6 million New Yorkers, who rely on the.
 SNAP is the cornerstone of the nutrition safety net and is critical in helping low-income children and families get the food and nutrition they need.

 Cuts to SNAP are unacceptable, and we oppose policies that affect New Yorkers who depend on it.

-City Harvest is working hard each day to rescue and deliver food for our neighbors in need, but the need in our city and around the country is simply too big to meet without national government programs that are proven to provide vital nutrition to families struggling to make ends meet.
-For every meal that thenetwork provides, SNAP provides 12 meals.
+City Harvest is working hard each day to rescue and deliver food for our neighbors in need, butin our city and around the country is simply too big to address without national government programs that are proven to provide vital nutrition to families struggling to make ends meet.
+For every meal that the network provides, SNAP provides 12 meals.

-We’re working with Feeding America and our local, state, and federal elected officials to urge Congress to advocate for a Farm Bill that strengthens the SNAP program for the millions that rely on it.
+We’re working with Feeding America and our local, state, and federal elected officials, and are now looking to the Senate for a bipartisan Farm Bill that strengthens the SNAP program for the millions that rely on it.